Gluten-free vegan fudgy eggplant brownies!

-I love sneaking vegetables in baked goods.
-This time though it’s not just to “healthify” brownies, it is actually more about the texture the eggplant gives to the brownies.
+I love sneaking vegetables into baked goods.
+This time though it’s not just to make brownies “healthier”, it is actually more about the texture the eggplant gives to the brownies.
 These brownies are soft, a little moist and the chocolate flavor is very intense.
 I’m thrilled about the sweetener too: it’s just dates (and the sugar in the dark chocolate)!
-So when I’m eating these brownies, I’m actually eating vegetables and fruits:)
+So when I’m eating these brownies, I’m actually eating vegetables and fruits 🙂

-These fudgy-chocolatey-yummy-sneaky vegetable brownies have been featured in:
+These fudgy eggplant brownies with peanut butter frosting have been featured in:

 refinery29.com Ten Desserts That Totally Tricked Us